-In the case of a transfer of an immovable property without consideration by a parent to a legitimate child, the tax will be collected each time a transfer is registered by means of a withholding tax at the rate of 5% based on the portion exceeding Baht 20 million.
+If an immovable property is transferred without consideration by a parent to a legitimate child, the tax will be collected each time a transfer is registered by means of a withholding tax at the rate of 5% based on the portion exceeding Baht 20 million.
 The transfer of an immovable property without consideration in other cases would be subject to withholding tax at the normal progressive personal income tax rates according to the criteria and conditions prescribed.